ketsueki33/notes-vault/React/Introduction.md

 As you can see in the first example, JSX allows us to write HTML directly within the JavaScript code.

 JSX is an extension of the JavaScript language based on ES6, and is translated into regular JavaScript at runtime.
+Therefore, **JSX (JavaScript XML) is just syntactic sugar for the `React.createElement` function.**

 TSX is just JSX but for TypeScript.
 #### How React Works?